Profiles Menu

 Religion:

 Much of Ethiopia accepted the Christian faith when it was introduced in the early 300s.
 In later centuries, Islam became a great influence.
 Currently about 4% of the population is Muslim.
 However, the southern and western sections of Ethiopia have remained almost impervious to both religions.
-Peoples in these areas of Ethiopia still continue practicing their traditional religions.
-This is the case of the Gawwada people.
-All the traditional religions of the peoples inhabiting the region where the Gawwada live share innumerable common characteristics.
-The picture is of one single religion with some small variations in each ethnic group.
-These are called zar and appear to be similar to the Arab jinn.

 In this religion the most important aspect of worship is the worship of the spirits of the ancestors who serve as intermediaries between the living and an ultimate, single God, called by a common name among all these peoples.
-There are exists a level of minor divinities which are spirits associated with rivers and lakes.
+There exists a level of minor divinities which are spirits associated with rivers and lakes.

 Christianity: